Gear Drive Lubricant Selection [Gearbox Lubricants]

-Selecting proper gear drive lubricant is important to the long term efficient operation of gear drive.
+Selecting proper gearbox lubricant is important to the long term efficient operation of gear drive.
 Mainly, gear drives operate in three regimes of lubrication; viz, full fluid film, mixed film & boundary lubrication conditions.
 The ideal regime of lubrication for enclosed gear drives is full fluid film lubrication.

-Primary factors to consider for selecting Gear Drive Lubricant
+Primary factors to consider for selecting Gear Drive Lubricant/ Gearbox Oil

 1. Gear Type: Spur & Bevel, Helical & spiral bevel, Hypoid, Worm